EKS Default Namespace Deletion Incident Response Guide

 validate:

-message: "Deletion of critical namespace '{{request.object.metadata.name}}' is blocked."
+message: "Deletion of critical namespace '{{request.object.metadata.name}}' has been blocked."

 deny: